VVUQ · Module 5 of 10

 • Recall the comparison error E = S − D.

-• Recall the grid convergence index as a numerical uncertainty.
+• Recall the grid convergence index and that it carries a safety factor.

 • Recall that a measurement carries an uncertainty.